Rates, discounts and monetary transactions

 Free

-All amounts, rates, and fees, unless explicitly stated otherwise, exclude disbursements and 21% VAT and pertain solely to standard services.
-Non-standard services will be invoiced additionally, if applicable.
-We will itemize disbursements and VAT in your invoice and, if possible, in your quote.
+All amounts, rates, and fees, unless explicitly stated otherwise, exclude disbursements and 21% VAT and pertain solely to usual services.
+Non-usual services will be invoiced additionally, if applicable.
+We will itemize disbursements and VAT in your invoice and, if possible, in your quotation.

 Subscriptions for entrepreneurs and businesses